nginxinc/nginx-gateway-fabric/CONTRIBUTING.md

 ## Ask a Question

-To ask a question please use [Github Discussions](https://github.com/nginxinc/nginx-kubernetes-gateway/discussions).
+To ask a question, use [Github Discussions](https://github.com/nginxinc/nginx-kubernetes-gateway/discussions).

 [NGINX Community Slack](https://community.nginx.org/joinslack) has a dedicated channel for this project -- `#nginx-kubernetes-gateway`.

-Please reserve GitHub issues for feature requests and bugs rather than general questions.
+Reserve GitHub issues for feature requests and bugs rather than general questions.

 ## Getting Started